-- 01 Monitoring and Control Committee for Monitoring of Volta Grande do Xingu
+- 01 Monitoring and Control Committee for Monitoring Volta Grande do Xingu

-The committees provide a space for orientation and indigenous follow-up of the actions of water quality monitoring projects and fish fauna, for example.
-In these meetings also, the results monitored in language accessible to these communities are presented, in order to allow the best possible understanding of the environmental effects of the plant implantation.
+The committees provide a space for guidance and indigenous follow-up on the actions taken under the water quality and ichthyofauna monitoring projects, for example.
+The monitored results are also presented in these meetings in language accessible to these communities, in order to allow the best possible understanding of the environmental effects of the plant’s deployment.

-The process of direct and permanent dialogue with indigenous peoples served by Belo Monte is supported by the largest radio system in the Xingu region.
-The system implemented by Norte Energia has 50 radio stations that guarantee communication with the villages and indigenous associations in Altamira.
+The process of direct and permanent dialogue with indigenous populations assisted by Belo Monte is supported by the largest radio system in the Xingu region.
+The system implemented by Norte Energia includes more than 80 radio stations that ensure communication with the villages and indigenous associations in Altamira.